As Neil Young famously sang, “Hey, hey, my, my, rock and roll can never die.”

 I’ve got four great bucket playlists for you to dig through for your classes.
 Yes, you heard that‚ FOUR!!
 If you love rock and roll, these playlists will be right up your alley.
 If you don’t love rock or have riders who love it but you are unfamiliar with the genre, I’ve got you covered.
 Hey, we might even turn you into a lover of rock!

-Here is one of my most favorite classic rock songs for an indoor cycling class, “La Grange” by ZZ Top.
-It’s 81 rpm with a ton of energy for a real hard push.
+Here is one of my favorite classic rock songs for an indoor cycling class, “La Grange” by ZZ Top.
+It’s 81 rpm with a ton of energy for a really hard push.
 At this cadence, depending on your profile, you can choose to describe a fast climb or a big-gear flat.
 Whatever you do, get ready to lay it all on the table starting at 0:35.

 The second rock-and-roll playlist you’ll find below is a collection of more current artists.
 These are mostly from the 1990s to the present.